Roxxik/TeOS/README.md

 - first of this will be a kernel-only thing hoping that rusts memory protection is enough to get my own code working

-I don't know where this is going, but for now i won't go too low on stuff and just try to get the basics working
+I don't know where this is going, but for now i won't go too deep into stuff and just try to get the basics working

 in the very far future this might be a micro/nano/exo kernel